-With more than 50% of online of experiences starting with a search engine, it is obvious that ranking high on search engines is important to a business’s success.
+With more than 50% of online experiences starting with a search engine, it is obvious that ranking high on search engines is important to a business’s success.
 While search rankings are determined by over by a multitude of factors, the ideal place to begin is by having an on-page SEO audit done to see where your website stands at present.

-In this Article, we have put together a list of some of the most important items of any on-page SEO audit, and also a few suggestions that explain why each factor is important.
+In this article, we have put together a list of some of the most important items of any on-page SEO audit, and also a few suggestions that explain why each factor is important.

 This is vital to any SEO foundation, and pinpointing the target keyword theme of every page needs to be the number one element of your on-page SEO audit.